 Spider Monkeys are part of the group called the New World Monkeys, and are one of the three major informal groups of the biological Order Primates.
 They live in the rainforests of Central and South America in the highest part of the rainforest canopies.
 Like the Lemurs, Spider Monkeys are arboreal, which means that they live in the trees.

-New World Monkeys have the dental formula of Upper: 2.1.3.3, lower: 2.1.3.3, which means that they have 2 incisors, 1 canine, 3 premolars, and 3 molars.
+New World Monkeys have the dental formula of , which means that they have 2 incisors, 1 canine, 3 premolars, and 3 molars.
 As they live in the trees, they are naturally safe from land predators.
 Because they are arboreal, they eat plants, seeds, insects, and lizards.
 But it is interesting to see them not eating small prey despite their sharp canine teeth.
 I assume this is because they do not want to hunt for small preys on the ground due to the possible dangers of predators.

 3. Baboon